 and my daughters) as well as the symbol of being on the same wavelength of shared well-being.
 It is

 a capture of a brief, passing, but intense learning of new life.
 It is displayed using a visual and sculpturespecific airy form of spatial drawing.

 Big heads or other heads like lightbulbs are my long-term topic.
 A human head is a mysterious object, it can glow with ideas, goodness and can be blocked by stupidity and aggression.
 By looking at them we can reflect on who we are.
 I've been making the heads since 1970s.
 Four of them (2 metres high) were showed in 2011 on the Jan Palach square, in 2013 in front of the National Library of Technology and at Landscape Festival in Prague.
 In 2016, some of them were destroyed by drunks in České Budějovice.
-Now one of them is right here.
-New Town Hall is famous for defenestration of the town councilors in 1419.
-Let's hope that nothing like that will happen again.
 It's all in our heads.